lucidrains/imagen-pytorch/README.md

 - [ ] accommodate <a href="https://dreambooth.github.io/">dream booth</a> fine tuning
 - [ ] add textual inversion
 - [ ] cleanup self conditioning to be extracted at imagen instantiation
+- [ ] incorporate all learnings from make-a-video (https://makeavideo.studio/)

 ## Citations